floono/paint_tool/README.md

 ### Future ideas
 - Convert the project to C++
-  - Allows easier use of the imGui library
+  - Allows use of imGui library without API bindings
+  - Features of C++ STDLIB will be extremely helpful
+  - OOP fits well
+- Learn how to use additional framebuffers through frame buffer objects (FBO)
+  - Helpful for an undo/redo system (using a command design pattern)
+  - Post-processing
+  - Layering system
+- Create UI with imGui
+- Use stb_image.h to save current framebuffer in viewport as an image (png)
-  - OOP De
+- Add additional drawing tools, leveraging OOP strategy design pattern